-Get inspired with healthy tapioca recipes from baked goods and tasty puddings to breaded and fried meat and tortillas.
+Get inspired with healthy tapioca pearl and tapioca flour recipes from baked goods and tasty puddings to breaded and fried meat and tortillas.
 Being naturally grain-free, tapioca allows preparing many gluten-free and paleo-friendly alternatives.

-We don’t generally eat tapioca like we would a potato, either.
-Instead, we use it as a flour for baking, a coating to replace bread crumbs and wheat flour, or a thickening agent in stews and gravies.
+We don’t generally eat tapioca the way we would a potato, either.
+Instead, we use it as a flour for baking, a coating to replace bread crumbs and wheat flour, or as a thickening agent in stews and gravies.
 It provides a grain-free alternative that works brilliantly in a huge variety of dishes.

 Oh, and if you’ve ever had pudding, you are probably familiar with tapioca pearls or boba.
 Have you ever had bubble tea?

-Now, let’s talk about the difference in cassava flour – an entirely different species in the cooking and baking world!
-It’s a super versatile flour, and it’s known for being incredibly easy to replace wheat flour with in baking.
-In fact, you can often go 1:1 making calculations and substitutions for making recipes paleo super simple.
+Now, let’s talk about the difference to cassava flour – a slightly different species in the cooking and baking world!
+It’s a super versatile flour too, and it’s known for being incredibly easy to replace wheat flour in baking.
+In fact, you can often go 1:1 making calculations and substitutions for making grain-free and paleo recipes super simple.

 Cassava is also gluten- and grain-free, making it suitable for most allergies and the paleo diet.
 Unlike tapioca, cassava is the whole root.
 It’s simply dried and ground to create flour, making it even MORE fibrous!
 It’s a winner!
 Both are relatively high in carbohydrates, but cassava certainly beats wheat in terms of overall nutrition.